 Educating: Inspiring and engaging visitors through programs and exhibitions.

-Our vision is to be an accredited, sustainable Museum, connecting globally as the premiere source of Geneva’s history.
+Our vision is to be an accredited, sustainable Museum, connecting globally as the premier source of Geneva’s history.

 Stewardship – We are committed to providing the highest level of care for objects the Museum holds in perpetuity.

 Authenticity – We provide links to history through well documented collections, accurate interpretation, and reliable scholarship.

 Ingenuity – We apply limited resources in innovative ways to maximize the effectiveness of our programs and the efficiency of our operations.